Successful Journalism Lab

 The Successful Journalism Lab is not:

 You will produce content for this site, but that’s truly not the point.
 The goal is not volume.
-This is not to get something done for free.
+This is not to get something done for free or cheap.
 It will be more work for us than any benefit, honestly.
 The goal is to help prepare tomorrow’s journalists for a rapidly changing world, grounded in the principles of this site.

 Why the Lab exists